Rare snake dies while eating giant centipede in Florida park - NewsBreak

 TAMPA, Fla. ( WFLA ) — A rare snake died while attempting to eat a giant centipede at a South Florida park, according to the FWC Fish and Wildlife Research Institute.

 Researchers said a hiker found the rare snake at John Pennekamp Coral Reef State Park.
-Pictures showed the snake dead with the rear portion of a centipede protruding from its mouth.First responders save North Carolina man bitten by venomous snake
+Pictures showed the snake dead with the rear portion of a centipede protruding from its mouth.Child dies after SUV plows through Florida day care playground

 “The state-threatened rim rock crowned snake lives in pine rockland and hammock habitats in eastern Miami-Dade County and the Keys,” FWC said in a Facebook post.